Audit Policy (Charter)

 P05.03.010.
 Purpose of P05.03.010 - 05.03-030

-By adopting P05.03.010 - 05.03.030, the board establishes the general authority and responsibilities of the university's audit and consulting services department.
+By adopting P05.03.010 - 05.03.030, the board establishes the general authority and responsibilities of the university's audit and compliance services department.

 P05.03.012.
 Introduction and Mission.

-The audit and consulting services department is established by the Board of Regents, and its responsibilities are defined by the Audit Committee of the Board of Regents as part of their oversight function.
+The audit and compliance services department is established by the Board of Regents, and its responsibilities are defined by the Audit Committee of the Board of Regents as part of their oversight function.

 P05.03.016.
 Professional Standards.